pyomeca/bioptim/docs/contributing.md

 If your feature is mentioned in the issue section of GitHub, please assign it to yourself.
 Otherwise, please open a new issue explaining what you are currently working on (and assign it to yourself!).

+Before changing core behavior, consult the [architecture overview](architecture/OVERVIEW.md) and the [change context](architecture/LLM_CONTEXT.md) to locate the relevant modules, tests and numerical invariants.

 As soon as possible, you are asked to open a pull-request (see below) with a short but descriptive name.
 Unless that pull-request is ready to be merged, please tag it as `work in progress` by adding `[WIP]` at the beginning of the pull-request name.
 If you are ready to get your PR reviewed, you can add the tag `ready to review` by adding `[RTR]`.